cylondata/twister2/docs/examples/collectives/task/task_examples.md

 create the task graph as stated in the following examples.
 The created source and sink tasks must be added to the task graph with source and sink names with unique identities.

-The following graph building refers to a reduction based example, which will be elaborated in the following sections.
+The following [task graph](../../../concepts/task-graph/task-graph.md)  building refers to a reduction based example, which will be elaborated in the following sections.

 ```java